Robinlovelace/open-gat/README.md

 -   How can the growth of open source solutions for geographic transport data analysis be monitored, e.g. to identify ‘tipping points’ in uptake?
+-   What are the barriers to uptake and ‘discoverability’ of leading open source tools, including in relation to documentation and case studies?
 -   In which contexts — e.g. along wealthy/low income, urban/rural,
     democratic/dictatorship continua — are open source tools for transport planning, and evidence-based decision-making in general,